-FIGURE 5.3-1 LOAD INPUT FORM
+Figure 5.3-1 Load Input Screen

-1. Specify loaded spans

-- To enter load for an individual span, click on the arrow in cell of the Span column and select a span number from the list of all available spans, or just type in a span number. - o To enter a load for all spans, enter 'all' or 'ALL' as the span number. - To enter loads on a left cantilever, enter either LC or 0 as the span number.
+- 1. Specify loaded spans. - To enter load for an individual span, click on the arrow in cell of the Span column and select a span number from the list of all available spans, or just type in a span number. - To enter a load for all spans, enter 'all' or 'ALL' as the span number. - To enter loads on a left cantilever, enter either LC or 0 as the span number.
 To enter loads on a right cantilever, enter either RC or the number of spans +1 as the span number. - 2.
 Specify the class of load by clicking on the arrow in the cell of a Class column.
 There are four available classes: - SW self-weight.
 This load class will be available only if you select "No" for Include self-weight.
 In this case you have an option to enter self-weight of the structure manually instead of allowing the program to calculate it.
 If "Yes" is selected for self-weight, the program calculates the structure self-weight based on the density of the concrete material selected.
-The user has an option in this dialogue menu to override the concrete unit weight. - o SDL superimposed dead load - LL live load
+The user has an option in this dialogue menu to override the concrete unit weight. - SDL superimposed dead load

+- LL live load

-- \circ X other load
+- X other load

-- 3. Specify the type of loading by typing U, P, C, M, L, R, V, or Z in the L/T-? column, or by dragging the icon from the graphics of the loading that you intend to apply to the cell in the L/T-? column.
+- Specify the type of loading by typing U, P, C, M, L, R, V, or Z in the L/T-? column, or by dragging the icon from the graphics of the loading that you intend to apply to the cell in the L/T-? column.
 There are eight load types:

-- o U Uniform,
+- U Uniform,

-- o P Partial uniform,
+- P Partial uniform,

-- o C- Concentrated,
+- C- Concentrated,

-- o M Moment,
+- M Moment,

-- o L Line,
+- L Line,

-- o T Triangle,
+- T Triangle,

-- o V Variable, and
+- V Variable, and

 - T Trapezoidal.

 Note: Uniform and partial loads are assumed to be uniformly distributed over the upper most surface of the member with a constant intensity per unit area.
-The user only needs to enter the loads intensity, and ADAPT calculates the frame loadings.
+The user only needs to enter the loads intensity and ADAPT calculates the frame loadings.
 These frame loadings are reported in report table 3.2 Compiled loading.